-Incidents of hate crime should be reported to the police.
-Contact police on 101 or 999 in an emergency.
-You can also report a hate crime to your local police force via where you can also find out more information regarding internet hate crime.
+Incidents of hate crime should be reported to the police on 101 or 999 in an emergency.
+You can also report a hate crime to your local police force.

-After you have reported the matter to the police, contact us and we will record the details and carry out an investigation.
+Once you’ve reported the matter to the police, please get in touch with us and we’ll record the details and carry out an investigation.